Frank Furedi: Academic career

 Furedi's academic work was initially devoted to a study of imperialism and race relations.
 His books on the subject include The Mau Mau War in Perspective, The New Ideology of Imperialism and The Silent War: Imperialism and the Changing Perception of Race.
 In recent years his work has been oriented towards exploring the sociology of risk and low expectations.
 Furedi is author of several books on this topic, most recently Wasted: Why Education Isn't Educating (Continuum 2009) and Invitation to Terror: The Expanding Empire of the Unknown (Continuum 2007), an analysis of the impact of terrorism post 9/11.
 His more recent publications, On Tolerance: A Defence of Moral Independence (Continuum 2011) and Authority: A Sociological Introduction (Cambridge University Press) deal with the inter-related problem of freedom and authority.

 He was, according to research from 2005, the most widely cited sociologist in the UK press.
 Furedi frequently appears in the media, expressing his view that Western societies have become obsessed with risk.
 He writes regularly for Spiked.
 He has also written several books on the subject of risk, offering a counterpoint to the analyses of Anthony Giddens and Ulrich Beck, including Paranoid Parenting, Therapy Culture, and Culture of Fear.

-Notable PhD students he has supervised include Munira Mirza.
+Notable PhD students he has supervised include Munira Mirza, political advisor who served as Director of the Number 10 Policy Unit under Prime Minister Boris Johnson.

 In November 2021, Furedi assumed the post of director of the MCC Brussels centre, an offshoot of the Mathias Corvinus Collegium funded by the ruling Hungarian Fidesz party, citing the need for an alternative to mainstream pro-European think-tanks.

 In May 2023, Furedi spoke at the National Conservatism Conference in London on the topic "The War Against National Belonging".